-Cuba is a jumbled juxtaposition of colourful contradictions.
-Economically poor, yet culturally rich, beautiful architecture, yet crumbling streets, land so fertile Christopher Columbus thought it was the Garden of Eden, yet people jockeying in the streets.
-Cuba emits a type of raw, rough-around-the-edges romance amid the dilapidated structures, the white sand beaches, the vintage cars, the hand-rolled cigars.
+Cuba is a jumble of colourful contradictions.
+Economically poor, yet culturally rich, with beautiful architecture, yet crumbling streets, land so fertile Christopher Columbus thought it was the Garden of Eden.
+Cuba emits a raw, rough-around-the-edges romance amid the dilapidated structures, the white sand beaches and the vintage cars.
 From sleepy sidewalks to energetic plazas, the greatest attraction of Cuba holidays are their authenticity.
-So light up a cigar, sip your mojito, and enjoy it.
+So light up a cigar, sip your mojito, and enjoy.